-Responsibilities for undergraduate researchers may include 1) conducting reviews of empirical articles, 2) survey administration both in the lab as well as in youths’ homes or schools, and 3) data management.
+Responsibilities for undergraduate researchers may include 1) survey administration both in the lab as well as in youths’ homes or schools, 2) observational data collection during after school programs 3) data management 4) conducting reviews of empirical articles.
 It is important that RAs feel comfortable working with diverse populations.
 RAs will work closely with graduate students.
-In addition, RAs will also have opportunities to develop their own projects and present findings at conferences.
+In addition, more experienced RAs may have opportunities to develop their own projects and present findings at conferences.

 Contact: project coordinators at email@example.com

 The VIDA Project is a longitudinal study following adolescents from age 13 into adulthood (ages 27-32) examining the influence of peer relationships, autonomy, and attachment processes on long-term psychosocial development and mental and physical health outcomes.
 We are exploring how young adults develop and manage friendships with their peers, and how family relationships influence qualities of these peer relationships and mental health outcomes such as anxiety, depression, alcohol and substance use and externalizing behavior.
 Most recently, we have begun examining the ways that social relationships predict physical health outcomes, and we now examine our participants’ heart rate variability under stress, as well as markers of inflammation and immune functioning.
 We use a variety of measurement methods, including self-reports, semi-structured interviews, parent-reports, peer reports, and observations of family and peer interactions and physical health assessments.
 We have now been following our original sample of 184 participants for over 15 years and have 98% of them still active in the study.